 Remember failing the IFR written exam and retaking multiple times is not ideal.

 What is the conventional path of self-studying for IFR written?

 I believe you already have a private pilot license, and now you are going for an instrument rating.

 Once you start studying for IFR written, you realize it is a whole lot complicated than the private pilot materials.

 Nevertheless, passing the instrument written test is not impossible.

 Many fail the instrument written exam, yet many are joining the club of instrument pilots.

-Those who worked hard and had better resources to study passed the exam.
+Those who works hard and have better resources to study, pass the exam with ease.

 How to self-study for IFR written?